iriusrisk/bdd-security/README.md

+# NOTICE

+BDD-Security is currently undergoing a refresh and a switch to OWASP ZAP.
+The transition should be done by the end of November 2013.
+The master git branch now points to the new ZAP version, and the current documentation is out of date.
+Please check back soon for updated docs and code.

 # Overview

 BDD-Security is a framework written in Java and based on JBehave and Selenium 2 (WebDriver) that uses predefined security tests and an integrated security scanner to perform automated security assessments of web applications.